thomasdarimont/keycloak-project-example/readme.md

 A simple demo app can be used to show information from the Access-Token, ID-Token and UserInfo endpoint provided by Keycloak.

-The demo app can be started by running `etc/runDemoApp.sh` and will be accessible via http://localhost:4000.
+The demo app is started and will be accessible via http://localhost:4000 or https://apps.acme.local:4443.

 # Deployment